 Here’s a fun way to make sure everyone wins a prize.
 Fill plastic eggs with trinket prizes.
 Place them in a large tank or baby pool filled with water.
 Tell the kids they have to reach in and pick out one of these fishing “bobbers.”
 The game is called bobbing for bobbers, but they don’t actually have to bob with their faces, they can use their hands, a net or a ladle to scoop out their prizes.

-Make several fish of varying sizes out of paper.
-Fold them up so that they all fit it in the same size of envelope.
+Make fish of varying sizes out of paper.
+Fold them up so that they all fit it in the same size of an envelope.
 Place a magnetic strip (found in craft stores) in each envelope.
 Drop the envelopes into an empty tank or box.
 Use fishing rods with magnets tied to the ends of the lines for kids to “fish” out an envelope.
 Once each kid has one, have them open them up and see who caught the biggest fish.

 Fisherman Relay Race

 For this game, divide guests into two teams.

 For each team, you will need one set of fishing gear, such as a fishing vest, fishing hat, fishing boots and tackle box.
 Set the items in a pile on one side of the play space and have the teams line their members up on the other side.
 When the race starts, the first players in line for each team must run to the gear, put on all of the clothing, pick up the tackle boxes, and race back to their teams.

 They must then take the gear off and pass it to the next player, who has to put it on and race back to where the gear was originally piled, take it off and leave it all there so that the next player in line can take a turn.
 The first team that completes the task of having everyone wear and run with the fishing gear wins.